Mabuchi K\"ahler solitons versus extremal K\"ahler metrics and beyond: Introduction

 In the case of a smooth Fano variety $X$ a cscK metric in $\alpha=2\pi c_1(X)$ is necessarily a K\"ahler--Einstein metric with scalar curvature equal to $2n$.
 The existence problem for K\"ahler-Einstein metrics is now understood in terms of the Yau--Tian--Donaldson (YTD) conjecture~\cite{Yau90, Tia97, Do02} which states that $X$ admits a K\"ahler-Einstein metric in $2\pi c_1(X)$ if and only if the anticanonical polarization $(X, K^{-1}_X)$ is K-polystable.
 There are, by now, many different proofs of this conjecture \cite{Tia15, CSW18, Zha23, BBJ21, Li22}, following the initial work of Chen–Donaldson–Sun \cite{CDS1, CDS2, CDS3} (who proved K-polystability implies existence) and Tian and Berman (who proved existence implies K-stablity)\cite{Tia97,Berman-Inv}.

 Beyond the study of K\"ahler-Einstein metrics on $(X, 2\pi c_1(X))$, other notions of canonical K\"ahler metrics have been considered.
-These allow to treat cases where a K\"ahler-Einstein metric do not exist due to obstructions in terms of the automorphisms of $X$ \cite{matsushima, licherowicz, Futaki0}.
-Tian-Zhu~\cite{TZ1,TZ2} initiated the study of the so-called \emph{K\"ahler-Ricci solitons} (KRS) on $(X, 2\pi c_1(X))$.
-Martelli--Sparks--Yau~\cite{MSY} developed the theory of Calabi--Yau cones (or, equivalently, Sasaki--Einstein structures) defined on the the affine cone $K_X^{\times}$ associated to $X$.
+These allow to treat cases where a K\"ahler-Einstein metric does not exist due to obstructions in terms of the automorphisms of $X$ \cite{matsushima, licherowicz, Futaki0}.
+Following initial existence results \cite{Cao,S}, Tian-Zhu~\cite{TZ1,TZ2} initiated a comprehensive study of the so-called \emph{K\"ahler-Ricci solitons} (KRS) on $(X, 2\pi c_1(X))$.
+Martelli--Sparks--Yau~\cite{MSY} developed the theory of Calabi--Yau cones (or, equivalently, Sasaki--Einstein structures) defined on the affine cone $K_X^{\times}$ associated to $X$.
 Mabuchi~\cite{Mabuchi} introduced the notion of an \emph{M-soliton} (or \emph{Mabuchi soliton}) and related it to the existence of extremal K\"ahler metrics in $\alpha = 2\pi c_1(X)$.
-These works prompted separated investigations of the corresponding existence theories, and the formulation and proofs of appropriate modifications of the YTD conjecture in each case, see respectively \cite{DSz,CSz,Hisamoto}.
+These works prompted separate investigations of the corresponding existence theories, and the formulation and proofs of appropriate modifications of the YTD conjecture in each case, see respectively \cite{DSz,CSz,Hisamoto}.

 More recently, there have been developments providing a framework to treat the existence problems mentioned above all together: Building on a foundational work by Berman--Witt Nystr\"om~\cite{BN}, Han--Li~\cite{HL} studied the existence problem for the so-called \emph{$v$-soliton} K\"ahler metric $\omega \in 2\pi c_1(X)$ (called $g$-solitons in \cite{HL}).
 A $v$-soliton is defined in terms of a fixed maximal compact torus $\T\subset \Aut(X)$ with associated canonical polytope $\Pol_X \subset \left({\rm Lie}(\T)\right)^*$, and a positive smooth function $v(x)>0$ on $\Pol_X$, via the equation